 Lehrer then incorporated Lehrer Music, bought the rights to the record from Trans Radio, and began selling it by mail order through P.O.
 Box 121 at the Cambridge post office.
 He rented an empty room on the second floor of his rooming house, hired Harvard freshmen to help him with packing, and trudged down to the post office every Monday for months to send shipments.

 By 1954 — when he was trying to avoid the draft by working for a defense contractor — he had sold 10,000 records.
 He had also quickly dissolved Lehrer Music, of which he was president, in December for “various reasons,” among them: “Certain stockholders objected to the president’s face.”
-He gave up and shipped off to Fort Meade in 1955, an early officer in the National Security Agency.
+He gave up and shipped off to Arlington in 1955, an early officer in what would eventually become the National Security Agency.
 (He is believed, during that time, to have invented vodka Jell-O shots.)
 By the end of the decade, he had sold 370,000 records.

 Lehrer had also begun performing at nightclubs, first at Alpini’s Rendezvous on Kenmore Square in Boston and eventually at places such as The Blue Angel in Manhattan and The Hungry i in San Francisco.
 He also traveled extensively to college campuses, and performed benefits for liberal and anti-war groups.